 while it’s entirely up to you where you’d like to begin your adventure, a good place to start is in Swansea.
 The city is easily reached from Cardiff and boasts restaurants, museums, and several good-value hotels.

-If you’re traveling from further afield then it could be worth booking in for a night beforehand to allow you to start fresh-faced in the morning.
+If you’re traveling from afar, it could be worth booking in for a night beforehand to allow you to start fresh-faced in the morning.

 The Beachcomber B&B is a chocolate box guest house by the sea, which offers rooms for £66 per night.
 These rooms include breakfast so enormous that it could set you up to walk the whole trail.

-There are some walks from the Heart of Wales Line that take in views of the Gower peninsula, but none get quite as close as the guided tours.
+Some walks from the Heart of Wales Line take in views of the Gower peninsula, but none get as close as the guided tours.
 This part of the coastline is littered with ancient monuments and clifftop vantage points.

 There are also several charming pubs dotted around the peninsula, including the King Arthur Hotel.

-This delightful little pub frequently features highly on Britain’s Best Pubs lists and makes an ideal rest and refresh stop.
+This delightful little pub frequently features highly on Britain’s Best Pubs lists, making an ideal rest and refreshing stop.
 Once refreshed make your way back to the train and settle in for the short journey to Pontarddulais.

 Begin Your Heart Of Wales Line Walk In Pontarddulais